h8d13/LKFS/README.md

 ## Post install

-Generally on alpine you're going to want to to run `setup-alpine` this is a script that let's you configure stuff like network, passwords, a user, etc all thigns that are required for graphical sessions. **BUT** when it asks you about disks or save location just answer "none" to all since we have created a live system.
+Generally on alpine you're going to want to to run `setup-alpine` this is a script that let's you configure stuff like network, passwords, a user, etc all things that are required for graphical sessions.

+**BUT** when it asks you about **disks or save locations** just answer `none` to all, since we have created a live system.

 Finally they also have helpers for `setup-desktop <desktop>` and `setup-wayland-base` for example.